LMFAO: 2012–2015: Super Bowl XLVI, indefinite hiatus

 On February 5, 2012, the group appeared with Madonna at Super Bowl XLVI during the Halftime Show.
 It performed during her song "Music", which contained a mash-up with "Party Rock Anthem" and "Sexy and I Know It".
 During the commercial break they also appeared in a Budweiser ad featuring their remix of Madonna's single "Give Me All Your Luvin'", which is included in the video game FIFA Street and on the deluxe edition of her album MDNA.
 Also, in 2012 Redfoo was sued by a previous management company for $7 million, claiming a breach of contract.

 On September 21, 2012, the duo released a statement announcing their hiatus.
-Redfoo said, "I feel like we've been doing this for so long, four or five years" and that he and SkyBlu would not be performing together anytime soon as they would be taking their careers in different directions.
+Redfoo said, "I feel like we've been doing this for so long, four or five years" and that he and SkyBlu would not be performing together any time soon, as they would be taking their careers in different directions.
 Once the news surfaced that band members Redfoo and SkyBlu had split, the group went to MTV News to set the record straight.
 SkyBlu said, "Well, you know, first of all, we're not breaking up.
 I know that for sure.
 We're family and stuff, so it's always love ...
 It's interesting because somebody will say one thing [and] it's just like high school, then all of a sudden [it's] 'They're breaking up.
 They're fighting.'"
 However, it was revealed by SkyBlu that their plan is for fans to see the band as individuals and then come back "stronger than ever".

 In 2015, the band alleged that Muskegon, Michigan-based Pigeon Hill Brewing Co.'s LMFAO Stout infringed on its trademarked name, according to a cease-and-desist letter sent on August 11.
 After weeks of litigation, the Pigeon Hill Brewing Company announced that both they and the band LMFAO had reached an agreement resulting in the brewery retaining its trademark for its LMFAO Stout.

 Influences

 Redfoo cited Michael Jackson and Madonna as the group's two greatest influences.
-LMFAO is also influenced by a vast range of other artists, including rappers Tupac Shakur and Snoop Dogg, hip hop groups Black Eyed Peas, Run D.M.C. and the Wu-Tang Clan, R&B artist James Brown and rock bands The Beatles, Led Zeppelin, and Steel Panther as well as DJ AM, who helped introduce them to the electronic music scene.
-The Australian dance style the Melbourne Shuffle features heavily in the "Party Rock Anthem" videoclip, fused with US hip-hop dance elements.
+LMFAO is also influenced by a vast range of other artists, including rappers Tupac Shakur and Snoop Dogg; hip hop groups Black Eyed Peas, Run D.M.C. and the Wu-Tang Clan; R&B artist James Brown; and rock bands the Beatles, Led Zeppelin, and Steel Panther; and DJ AM, who helped introduce them to the electronic music scene.
+The Australian dance style the Melbourne Shuffle features heavily in the "Party Rock Anthem" music video, fused with US hip-hop dance elements.
 In 2007, LMFAO attended the Winter Music Conference in Miami, Florida, which the duo says was an experience that inspired their musical and creative style.